NewPages Guide to Literary Magazines

 "Every issue is a revelation." —Davis McCombs, National Book Critics Circle Award finalist for Ultima Thule

-Cutleaf is an online literary journal published by EastOver Press.
+Cutleaf is an online literary journal with an annual print anthology published by EastOver Press.
 We feature work that responds to our common experience and reflects our differences.
 We welcome poetry, short stories, essays, and other nonfiction from established and emerging writers.

 CUTTHROAT poetry, fiction, nonfiction

 december is published twice a year and features fiction, poetry, creative nonfiction (including essays, memoir, and literary journalism), and visual art.

 Decolonial Passage fiction, nonfiction, poetry

 The Dillydoun Review, home of the Dillydoun International Fiction Prize, is an online literary journal that publishes fiction, flash fiction, poetry, prose poetry, nonfiction, flash nonfiction, reviews, interviews, and essays.

 Dogwood: A Journal of Poetry and Prose is an award-winning annual print journal founded in 2001—also available via LitRagger—publishing fiction, nonfiction, and poetry.